Quitting Tobacco

 - DISTRACT: Do something to keep yourself busy when you get a craving.
 Go for a walk, start cleaning something or play a game on your phone.
 Think of something that will work for you to keep your mind off cigarettes.

 - DRINK LOTS OF WATER: This helps replace the hand-to-mouth behaviours of smoking.
-As you quit, it also helps you with your coughing as your lungs start to clear out the toxins from the cigarettes.
+As you quit, it also helps with your coughing as your lungs start to clear out the toxins from the cigarettes.

 - DEEP BREATHING: This helps to reduce cravings, anxiety and stress.
 Try inhaling through your nose and holding it for a count of 5.
 Slowly breathe out through your mouth for a count of 7.
 Repeat this a few times.